MichaelGarber/python-cash-register/README.md

 # Mistakes and changes
 - Set the variable to cash and customer1.cash had a higher number than the result i na calculator.
 I changed the variable.
-- it turns out the customer1 cash variable started at 20.
+- The customer1 cash variable started at 20.
 Now it starts at 0.
 - Looked up notes from class and 2d arrays.
 - Moved the change function from the initial function to the class functions
 - Learned how to use status as a string and function